How to Sign Up for Traffic School: Quick and Easy Steps

 • Your driver’s license number

-After paying, the court will give you a deadline.
+After you’ve paid, the court will give you a deadline to complete the course.

 Choosing the Right Traffic School

-Online courses are popular because you can do them at home.
+Online courses are a hit because you can do them from home.

 Lastly, check how long the course takes.